This story was updated in July, 2019 with CES’s new clothing policy for the show.

 Unfortunately, this proud moment has a dark shadow.
 Amanda graciously gave her time to demo at CES.
 When she’s not working on Doghead Simulations, she teaches game design at Full Sail University.
-Yet she still had to deal with some dismissive comments from male conventioneers.
-Did people who visited our demo just think that Amber and Amanda were booth babes (good looking females in tight pencil skirts brought in to attract people to a booth)?
+Yet she still had to deal with dismissive comments from male conventioneers.
+Did people who visited our demo think that Amber and Amanda were simply booth babes (good looking females in tight pencil skirts brought in to attract people to a booth)?

 I don’t like to dwell on the ugly side of tech but some realities can’t be ignored.
 As I thought about the perception of women at tech shows, I came across this article published by USA Today: AT CES, ‘booth babes’ are less obvious, but they’re not gone.
 Apparently, I am not the only person who sees the problem with booth babes.
 Booth babes hurt the perception of women with actual technical expertise at trade shows.

 I’ve demoed at many tech trade shows over the years.
 At each show, there never fails to be multiple booths with very attractive women standing just outside to draw people in.
 Mostly, I feel bad for them in their heels.
 My feet kill standing around for eight hours in comfortable shoes, let alone stilettos.

 Companies use booth babes because “it works”.
 According to the USA Today article, Edgar Cedeno, a general manager at Orion, says that it’s, “not about being sexist but about breaking the ice with conventioneers”.
 If the only way you can attract someone to your booth is with half-naked women, your company is pretty pathetic.
 Trade shows and conventions are supposed to be about the latest developments in technology and the newest products on the market, not be a gentleman’s club.
 If you can’t persuade someone to come to your booth to see your product on its own merit, you probably shouldn’t be out on the show floor in the first place.